In the emerging writer community, I am hearing confusion about “blurbs.”

 One reader asked about blurbs: “Seems like a hassle.
 Are they worth it?”

 I didn’t find blurbs to be a hassle.
 Nerve-wracking to request?
 Certainly.
-Below, we will discuss “How to.”
+Here we discuss “How to.”

 Once you have your blurbs, place them on the back of the book—whatever the hassle.